"The guidebook [that Ehler and Douvere] co-authored in 2009, Marine

 First Earth Day celebration, Washington, DC, 30 November 1969

-Santa Barbara oil spill, Santa Barbara channel, 28 January 1969
+Santa Barbara oil spill, Santa Barbara Channel, California, 28 January 1969

 Ehler, Charles N., Robert M. Beckley, and Hubert C. White, 1969.
 Unified Transportation Systems and Future Urban and Regional Development.
 Final report to the Graham Foundation in the Fine Arts, Chicago.
 June 1969.
 152 p.